gioblu/PJON/examples/ARDUINO/Local/ThroughSerial/NucleoBlinkTest/README.md

 - Connect transmitter `Serial1` RX or pin 2 to receiver device `Serial1` TX or pin 8

 ### Result
-If all goes well the receiver blinks 10 times per second as requested.
+The receiver blinks 10 times per second as requested.
 With an oscilloscope can be observed the bidirectional exchange:

 ![PJON STM32 Nucleo Blink example seen in the oscilloscope](images/PJON-TS-Nucleo-oscillo.jpg)